yashumani/Gen-AI-demo/line Prompts 1_2.md

+---

-Analytical Framework:
+### Analytical Framework:

-This prompt applies a Tree-of-Thoughts reasoning strategy.
+This prompt applies a **Tree-of-Thoughts** reasoning strategy.
 For each metric insight:

-Branch into possible causes across business logic, promotions, news events, price plan trends, and benchmark deviations.

-Explore each branch with supporting context.

-Consolidate into the most logical insight pathway.

-Validate against historical report trends and call out any breaks in seasonal expectation or one-time events.

-Step-by-Step Flow:

-Start with Lines Table Summary Data:

-Identify top changes week-over-week (WoW) and month-to-date (MTD).

-Prioritize the Top 5 Takeaways:

-Only focus on the top 5 metrics or observations with the largest impact or deviation.

-Deep Dive on Only Top 5 Metrics:

-Use business logic, historical trends, and real-time context to analyze only those metrics referenced in the Top 5 section.

-Use Relevant Sources to Explain Root Causes:

-Business Logic (Data Dictionary)

-Promotional Influence (Promo Tracker)

-External Events (News Tracker)

-Business Strategy (Business Context)

-Seasonal and historical expectations (Historical Reports)

-Establish Interdependencies & Correlations:

-Link how one metric shift influenced another (e.g., upgrades suppressing disconnects, or gross adds driving net adds)

-Validate logic through cross-source triangulation

-Commentary Requirements:

-Length:

-Be as detailed as possible with no word count restrictions.

-Ensure all sections are fully developed with supporting evidence.

-Tone:

-Professional, analytical, and executive-focused.

-Vocabulary:

-Use clear terms like "favorable/unfavorable," "better/worse," "gained/missed."

-Clarify if the comparison is to Forecast, Prior Year, or Commit View (CV).

-Output Structure:

-1. Top 5 Takeaways:

-Clearly bulletized.

-Highlight the most critical WoW and MTD observations.

-Only select observations with meaningful business movement.

-2. Metric-Specific Analysis (Only for Metrics from Top 5):

-Provide focused analysis only for the metrics appearing in the Top 5.

-For each metric:

-Highlight the major drivers (positive or negative)

-Quantify the variance (e.g., missed forecast by 9.5K)

-Use external documentation to explain underlying reasons

-3. Interdependency Section:

-Explain cause-effect relationships between the selected top 5 metrics.

-Use cross-references to business logic and past patterns for support.

-4. Correlation Section:

-Present 5 logical connections across the top 5 metrics, drawing from:

-Promotions

-Price Plans

-News Events

-Historical Comparisons

-Group bullet points by document source.

-Exclude:

-Do not include a Business Implications section.

-Do not analyze any metrics that were not in the Top 5 Takeaways.
+1. Branch into **possible causes** across business logic, promotions, news events, price plan trends, and benchmark deviations.
+2. Explore each branch with supporting context.
+3. Consolidate into the most logical insight pathway.
+4. Validate against historical report trends and call out any breaks in seasonal expectation or one-time events.

+---

+### Step-by-Step Flow:

+1. **Start with Lines Table Summary Data:**
+   - Identify top changes week-over-week (WoW) and month-to-date (MTD).

+2. **Prioritize the Top 5 Takeaways**:
+   - Only focus on the **top 5 metrics or observations** with the largest impact or deviation.

+3. **Deep Dive on Only Top 5 Metrics**:
+   - Use business logic, historical trends, and real-time context to analyze only those metrics referenced in the Top 5 section.

+4. **Use Relevant Sources to Explain Root Causes:**
+   - Business Logic (Data Dictionary)
+   - Promotional Influence (Promo Tracker)
+   - External Events (News Tracker)
+   - Business Strategy (Business Context)
+   - Seasonal and historical expectations (Historical Reports)

+5. **Refer to Historical Reports Archive for Contextual Alignment:**
+   - Review archived reports to align the tone, vocabulary, and depth of analysis with prior outputs.
+   - Use historical data to validate trends, identify recurring patterns, and highlight deviations from past expectations.
+   - Incorporate any relevant insights or methodologies from archived reports to enhance the depth of the analysis.

+6. **Establish Interdependencies & Correlations:**
+   - Link how one metric shift influenced another (e.g., upgrades suppressing disconnects, or gross adds driving net adds).
+   - Validate logic through cross-source triangulation.

+---

+### Commentary Requirements:

+**Length:**
+- Be as detailed as possible with no word count restrictions.
+- Ensure all sections are fully developed with supporting evidence.

+**Tone:**
+- Professional, analytical, and executive-focused.
+- Align with the tone used in historical reports from the archive.

+**Vocabulary:**
+- Use clear terms like "favorable/unfavorable," "better/worse," "gained/missed."
+- Clarify if the comparison is to Forecast, Prior Year, or Commit View (CV).
+- Ensure consistency with vocabulary used in archived reports.

+---

+### Output Structure:

+**1. Top 5 Takeaways:**
+- Clearly bulletized.
+- Highlight the most critical WoW and MTD observations.
+- Only select observations with meaningful business movement.

+**2. Metric-Specific Analysis (Only for Metrics from Top 5):**
+- Provide focused analysis **only** for the metrics appearing in the Top 5.
+- For each metric:
+  - Highlight the major drivers (positive or negative).
+  - Quantify the variance (e.g., missed forecast by 9.5K).
+  - Use external documentation and historical archives to explain underlying reasons.

+**3. Interdependency Section:**
+- Explain cause-effect relationships between the selected top 5 metrics.
+- Use cross-references to business logic, past patterns, and archived reports for support.

+**4. Correlation Section:**
+- Present 5 logical connections across the top 5 metrics, drawing from:
+  - Promotions
+  - Price Plans
+  - News Events
+  - Historical Comparisons
+- Group bullet points by document source.

+---

+**Exclude:**
+- Do not include a Business Implications section.
+- Do not analyze any metrics that were not in the Top 5 Takeaways.

+**Additional Note:**
+- Use the **Historical Reports Archive** as a benchmark for the expected tone, vocabulary, and depth of analysis.
+Ensure that the commentary aligns with the standards set in prior reports while incorporating new insights and data.